timurcatakli/phase-0/week-1/reflections.md

 ## 1.1 Think About Time Reflection

-<STRONG>Which time management and productivity ideas did you learn about?</STRONG>
+#### Which time management and productivity ideas did you learn about?

 I personally love and follow <I>“Getting Things Done”</I> time management methodology by David Allen.
 This assessment taught me the “Pomodoro Technique”.
 Pomodoro technique makes large projects into bitable sizes which makes everything more manageable.